 - 10.3.1 A number of Industrial Heritage sites are listed within the Cavan Town development plan.
-These include Cavan Railway Station sites located in Drumnvannagh townland to the west and Keadew townland to the northwest of the PDA and O'Reilly's Mill, Lurganboy located south of the PDA at the southern end of River Street. - 10.3.2 None of the recorded Industrial Heritage sites are located within or adjacent to the proposed development scheme.
+These include Cavan Railway Station sites located in Drumnvannagh townland to the west and Keadew townland and O'Reilly's Mill, Lurganboy located south of the PDA at the southern end of River Street. - 10.3.2 None of the recorded Industrial Heritage sites are located within or adjacent to the proposed scheme.